How to Create a Static Blog with Assemble

 });

-Step 6.
-Generating Page and First Post
+Step 6: Create a Page and Your First Blog Post

 <h3>Home Page</h3>